OlgaUtochka/FSDK_docs/README.md

 * Java wrapper (for Windows, Linux, Android)
 * C# wrapper (for Windows, Linux)

+# Introduction to Face SDK

+  * [Components](doc/components.md) – essential information about the components included in Face SDK
+  * [Use Cases](doc/use_cases.md) – diagrams that show possible use cases and connection between the Face SDK components
+  * [Demo Programs](doc/demo_programs) – sample programs in C++/C#/Java that show you the features of Face SDK
+  * [Tutorials](doc/tutorials) – step-by-step tutorials on face detection, recognition, and estimation of age, gender, and emotions
+  * [Licenses](doc/licenses.md) – information about different types of licenses, purchasing and activation of a license
+  * [Performance Parameters](doc/performance_parameters.md) – CPU and memory usage, identification quality (FAR/FRR)

 # Getting Started with Trial

 To get started with Face SDK, you need to download [Face SDK Trial](https://face.3divi.com/products/face_sdk).
 The trial license is valid for 14 days and fully portable.
 The trial version has the following limitations: